 Customer needs and expectations have also changed over the past year.
 They are more flexible about channels of engagement and focus more on the desired output and outcome.
 This means service providers must build digital tools that create new ways to serve customers’ needs and drive value.

-At HCL Technologies, we have seen a lot of investment in building such technological capabilities and a significant increase in service providers seeking new tools to secure a deeper understanding of customer needs.
+At HCLTech, we have seen a lot of investment in building such technological capabilities and a significant increase in service providers seeking new tools to secure a deeper understanding of customer needs.
 As online activity increases in this way, providing a growing array of data points, AI can help create more personalized solutions for customers.

 2) Foster a purpose-driven organization